-Salt Lake City Domestic Violence Lawyer
+Salt Lake City Domestic Violence Charges Defense Lawyer

 If you were charged with a domestic violence crime in Salt Lake City or other areas of Utah, or if a spouse or family member was arrested on domestic violence charges, you need to contact a defense attorney immediately.
-The criminal penalties for domestic abuse and related offenses are severe, and can include incarceration in jail or prison, fines, restitution, and the loss of gun privileges.
+The criminal penalties for domestic abuse and related offenses are severe and can include incarceration in jail or prison, fines, restitution, and the loss of firearm privileges.
 For members of the military or police officers, this restriction on gun ownership effectively amounts to the end of the defendant’s career.

 Domestic violence is sometimes referred to as “family violence,” “domestic abuse,” “spousal abuse,” “battering,” or “intimate partner violence” (IPV).
 Regardless of the term being used, domestic violence is not a specific criminal charge like burglary or robbery, but a broad term that can be applied to numerous crimes depending on the circumstances.
 As a result, two defendants can be charged with completely different offenses, yet both be facing domestic violence allegations.

-Types of Domestic Violence Charges We Handle
+Types of Domestic Violence Charges Our Salt Lake City Lawyers Handle

 Under Utah Code § 77-36-1(4), state law defines domestic violence as “any criminal offense involving violence or physical harm or threat of violence or physical harm, or any attempt… to commit a criminal offense involving violence or physical harm, when committed by one cohabitant against another.”
 In other words, domestic violence is a violent crime or attempted violent crime against a person the defendant lives with, which is what it means to be a “cohabitant.”